Postil of Mikalojus Daukša: First publication

-After the Council of Trent (1545–1563), the Roman Catholic Church religious texts in native languages to combat the Protestant Reformation.
+After the Council of Trent (1545–1563), the Roman Catholic Church published religious texts in native languages to combat the Protestant Reformation.
 Lutheran pastor Jonas Bretkūnas published his Lithuanian postil in the Duchy of Prussia in 1591 prompting Lithuanian Catholics into action.
 Jakub Wujek, rector of the Jesuit Academy in Vilnius, published two postils in Polish – a larger one in 1573–1575 and a smaller in 1579–1580.
 The large postil was aimed at well educated clergy and delved into theological arguments by various Christian sects.
 The smaller postil was aimed at an average priest.
 It was not a summary of the larger postil, but a brand new work that used various texts by other authors, including Louis of Granada, Johann Wild (Ferus), Johann Eck, Johann Augustanus Faber, etc. Wujek's postils were an answer to a Protestant postil of Mikołaj Rej published in 1557.

 Lithuanian priest Mikalojus Daukša translated the smaller postil into Lithuanian.
 He used the 2nd edition of the Polish postil and later added details from the 3rd edition which was published in 1590 in Kraków.
 Several times, the text refers to Pope Gregory XIII, who died in 1585, as the current pope though the text was given to the printing press of the Jesuit Academy in Vilnius in early 1595 (though, due to financial difficulties, it was not published until 1599).
 At the time, 500 copies of books were usually published but it is very possible that more copies of the Catholic Postil were published to compete with the Protestant Postil of Jonas Bretkūnas.
-After translating the postil, Daukša also translated Catechism, or Education Obligatory to Every Christian but it was published first in 1595 as it was much smaller and less expensive work.
+After translating the postil, Daukša also translated Catechism, or Education Obligatory to Every Christian but it was published first in 1595 as it was a much smaller and less expensive work.